ECB's Draghi helps European shares reverse early losses

 * H&M boosted by forecast-beating sales

-* Weir hit by renewed slump in crude (Updates with closing prices)
+* Weir hit by renewed slump in crude (Recasts, adds quotes, detail)

 By Alistair Smout